spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 1. use a resumer style library like [suspend] or [genny]
 2. wrap callback-taking functions to become thunk returning functions.

-Since #1 is proving to be unpopular, why not just `s/thunk/promise/g` and use generators with promises?
+Since #1 is proving to be unpopular, why not just `s/thunk/promise/g` in #2 and use generators with promises?

 ## But promises are unnecessarily complicated!